Paynes Bay Beach

 Transport

-The local buses in Barbados are frequent and there is a bus stop at the end of the road.
+The local buses in Paynes Bay are are frequent and reliable and there is a bus stop close by at the end of the road.

 There are 3 types of buses across the Island namley Transport Board (blue), Mini Van (yellow) and ZR Vans (white).